MicrosoftDocs/sql-docs/docs/sql-server/editions-and-components-of-sql-server-2019.md

 <sup>3</sup> Witness only

-<sup>4</sup> On Enterprise edition, the number of nodes is 16.
+<sup>4</sup> On Enterprise edition, the maximum number of nodes is 16.
 On Standard edition there is support for two nodes.

 <sup>5</sup> On Enterprise edition, provides support for up to 8 secondary replicas - including 5 synchronous secondary replicas.